-The teacher candidate (TC) describes his/her rationale for instructional planning to include how classroom and student characteristics influenced accommodations/modifications planning of instruction, implementation of instruction, and assessment/s.
-A chart is provided that identifies the student characteristics and accommodations/modifications identifies the
+The teacher candidate (TC) describes his/her rationale for instructional planning to include how classroom and student characteristics influenced accommodations/modification s planning of instruction, implementation of instruction, and assessment/s.
+A chart is provided that identifies the student characteristics and accommodations/modification s.